Mathitos/presentations/sql.md

 ---
 # Structure Query Language

-SELECT * from attendees WHERE name LIKE '%athe';
+SELECT * from attendees WHERE name LIKE '%athe%';

 ---